Planning interventions in a controlled pandemic: the COVID-19 case: A comparative analysis with optimal control and homogeneous models

 We now show that, besides being necessary to evaluate prioritized vaccination strategies, our stratification is fundamental also to compute the cost of pure non-pharmaceutical interventions.
 To this purpose, we consider a simple SIR model under perfect control of new infections, i.e., where $\rho(t) = \max\left\{1,\frac{\lambda_U(t-\varepsilon)}{\lambda}\right\}$ with $\varepsilon=1/100$ day.

-In Fig. \ref{fig2} we compare the economic and social costs derived by our model with those computed by a single-class model in which the contact rate and mortality of all individuals are set equal to mean values $\EX[r]$ and $\EX[p]$, respectively.
-In this experiment the time horizon is $t_{\max} = 1$ year.
+In Fig. \ref{fig2}, we compare the economic and social costs derived by our model with those computed by a single-class model in which the contact rate and mortality of all individuals are set equal to mean values $\EX[r]$ and $\EX[p]$, respectively.
+In this experiment, the time horizon is $t_{\max} = 1$ year.

-We also compare the case in which saturation of intensive therapy capacity does not affect mortality ($\theta = 1$), and the case when mortality is severely increased by ICU saturation ($\theta = 10$).
-A log horizontal scale has been used in Fig. \ref{fig2} to encompass also very large values of $\lambda$, corresponding to an almost uncontrolled epidemics, i.e., the attempt to quickly reach the naturally-acquired herd immunity (which occurs at the \lq knees' of the curves for the number of deaths).
-Notice that such a strategy to achieve herd immunity produces a dramatic number of deaths (2 million out of a population of 60 million) also in the most favorable case (multi-class model with $\theta = 1$).
-We remark that the case fatality rate varies by time and location, and its measurement is affected by well-known biases that have been exacerbated during the COVID-19 pandemic.
-This means that the mortality in the numerical results might be overestimated, as the case fatality rate has been retrieved from data statistics that include both deaths {\it due to} or {\it with} COVID-19.
+We also compare the case in which saturation of intensive therapy capacity does not affect mortality ($\theta = 1$) and the case where mortality is severely increased by ICU saturation ($\theta = 10$).
+Fig. \ref{fig2} uses a log horizontal scale to encompass also large values of $\lambda$, corresponding to an almost uncontrolled epidemics, i.e., the attempt to quickly reach the naturally-acquired herd immunity (which occurs at the \lq knees' of the curves for the number of deaths).
+Notice that such a strategy to achieve herd immunity produces a dramatic number of deaths (2 million out of a population of 60 million) even in the most favorable case (multi-class model with $\theta = 1$).
+We remark that the case fatality rate varies by time and location, and its measurement is affected by well-known biases exacerbated during the COVID-19 pandemic.
+Hence, the mortality in the numerical results might be overestimated, as the case fatality rate has been retrieved from data statistics that include both deaths {\it due to} or {\it with} COVID-19.